thatsabhi22/Android-PlayStore-Projects/README.md

 and what not !

 * Mark your location on the map and keep for your remembrance.
+* Save locations offline using location and sync when online.
 * Select Multiple locations you have been to and get displayed on the map.
 * A Simple interface you can use the app very smoothly.
 * The map animations are simple cool.

-* Geotrails integrated Google Maps for marking ge
+* Geotrails integrated Google Maps for marking geolocations

 The App Uses Following native and 3rd party libraries
 - Facebook Authentication